ruimigueloliveira/weather_probe/README.md

 # weather_probe
 The objective of this work is to create a client with the ability to access remotely to the temperature, humidity and wind probe, which has the ability to send data over a wireless network.
-The acquisition is made automatically and constantly, recording the data in a Comma Separated Values ​​(CSV) file.
-In addition, some indication of the possibility (or need) to bring a t-shirt, jacket, hat or other items of clothing.
+The acquisition is made automatically and constantly, recording the data in a Comma Separated Values (CSV) file.
+In addition show some indication of the possibility (or need) to bring a t-shirt, jacket, hat or other items of clothing.